Therapy is where you don’t have to hold it all together. Or pretend you’re fine when you’re not.

 I first experienced the power of therapy in my early teens, when it helped me feel more grounded, seen, and emotionally aware.

-But in my late teens, I experienced the sudden, traumatic loss of a loved one, which completely changed my life.
-It took me time to recover and figure out how to move forward—without moving "on."
+But in my late teens, I experienced the sudden, traumatic loss of a loved one—something that shattered the structure of my world.

 That's what ultimately led me here: the belief that therapy isn't just about processing pain, but about discovering who you are, what you need, and how to live with more ease and authenticity—at whatever pace feels right for you.